Cloud7050/ff-mine/docs/guides/arr/shiva.md

 **Phase 3**\
 The boss reappears atop the MT.
 Icicle Impact now has 2 new patterns instead.

-- Icicle Impact (Double): Covers the ground with 4 circle AoEs, then another 5 including the centre
+- Icicle Impact (Double): Covers the ground with 4 circle AoEs.
+After they go off, covers the ground with another 5 circle AoEs including the centre
-- Icicle Impact (Loop): Sequentially covers the ground with circle AoEs, first covering the centre, then in a clockwise/counter-clockwise loop
+- Icicle Impact (Loop): Sequentially covers the ground with circle AoEs, first covering the centre, then going in a clockwise/counter-clockwise loop
 - Permafrost: Makes the floor slippery, forcing you to slip in a long straight line with each step.
-Also inflicts a 50s DoT (Frostbite) that cannot be cleansed.
+Also inflicts an uncleansable 50s DoT (Frostbite).
 Used at irregular intervals

 Blade:\
 Rotation is instead Glacial Bash → Whiteout → Heavenly Strike.